wickworks/witchdice/README.md

 - PWA worker??

 ###### LAYOUT #######
-- sort abilities to end of roll list

 - monster srd mungs: make single br turn into a markdown-br (eg ancient silver dragon's breath weapons)

+- move character deletion controls to the Character list

 - add some "what the heck is this" description text for each mode

--- roll dice icons :: grey out a little

 ##### FEATURES ######
 - dX dice?